Vera Zvonareva: 2015: Injury lay-off

-2017: Comeback
+2017: Another comeback

 Zvonareva came back to tennis from a two-year hiatus – her last match being at the Katowice Open in April 2015 – and debuted in the $15k tournament in Istanbul.
 She lost in the main draw to Brit Katie Boulter after retiring in the second set.
 She then qualified for the $25k tournament in Fergana, Uzbekistan, having been an alternate in the qualifying draw.
 Zvonareva won her first ITF title in Sharm El Sheikh since 2002's $50k tournament in Naples, Florida.
 She defeated Slovak Tereza Mihalikova in three sets.
 This became her overall third ITF title in her career.

 Zvonareva won her first match when she returned to the WTA Tour and played at the Connecticut Open.
 By receiving a wildcard in the qualifying draw, she defeated Anastasia Rodionova in three sets.
 However, she retired from her second round match against Magdaléna Rybáriková with an Achilles injury, after losing the first set 7–5.
 Zvonareva then got into the US Open qualifying rounds, reaching the second round where she lost to Jamie Loeb in three sets.
 She then participated in the WTA 125 Dalian Open, reaching the final which she lost to Kateryna Kozlova.
 At the Tashkent Open, she reached her first WTA Tour semifinal in nearly six years as a qualifier.